CAAPIM/layer7-operator/internal/graphman/Readme.md

 ```

 ### NOTE
 generated.go treats EncassArgInput.GuiPrompt as a string regardless of the schema... has to be changed manually.
+manual modification to certificateReferences in FIPS - remove Omitempty